I am not sure about you, but when I go to the dentist I could almost predict what they will say about my teeth.

 ‘Pay a little more attention when brushing’.

 This seemed to be what the dentist would say every time.
-Whether this was part of his script or he generally meant it, I am not entirely sure?!
+Whether this was part of his script or he generally meant it, I am not entirely sure, he never said I had any problems.

 However, for the last few years I have not had such comments.
 Maybe because the dentist I have has changed, but maybe also because I do now pay more attention when brushing.